Bachtrack logo

 Venues

-The festival takes place on the campus of St Hilda’s College, University of Oxford.
-Evening recitals are held across the city in iconic, historical venues.
 Situated opposite the picturesque Christ Church Meadows, there is plenty to explore on the tranquil grounds of St Hilda’s College.
-Festival venues range from the state of the art Jaqueline du Pre Music Building at St Hilda’s, to the Holywell Music Room, the first purpose built concert hall in Europe.
+Festival venues range from the state-of-the-art Jaqueline du Pré Music Building at St Hilda’s, to the Holywell Music Room, the first purpose built concert hall in Europe.
+Those attending the festival evening recitals can explore the beautiful architecture of Christ Church Cathedral, Merton College Chapel and the Sir Christopher Wren designed Sheldonian Theatre.

 Food & drink

-Meals are included with accommodation packages at St Hilda's College, starting with dinner on 26 July and ending with lunch on 3 August.
-Many restaurants, cafes, and bars are also just a 10-minute walk away.
+Meals are provided for those who purchase any of the accommodation packages at St Hilda’s College.
+Meals start with dinner on 25 July and end with lunch on 2 August.
+There are also many restaurants, cafes and bars throughout Oxford, only a 10-minute walk from St Hilda’s.

 Dress code